jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 1. On the desktop the DSVM, locate and double-click the Visual Studio Code icon to open this application.
 Visual Studio Code opens, along with a web page about Visual Studio Code and a dialog box about Internet Explorer settings.
 2. Click OK to accept the recommended settings.
-3. Take a few moments to read the description of Visual Studio Code, and  for Internet Explorer, and then close Internet Explorer
+3. Take a few moments to read the description of Visual Studio Code, and then close Internet Explorer
-4. Close other open windows so that only Visual Studio Code is open.
+4.
+5. sdfsadf

 <a name="Exercise3"></a>
 ## Exercise 3: xxxxx